Last revised June 22, 2022

 Each renewal term will be the same as this original one, beginning on the maturity date (unless we notify you, in writing, before a maturity date, of a different term for renewal).
 You must notify us in writing before, or within a ten-day grace period after, the maturity date if you do not want this account to automatically renew.

-Interest earned during one term that is not withdrawn during or immediately after that term is added to principal for the renewal term.
+Interest earned during one term that is not withdrawn during or immediately after that term is added to the principal for the renewal term.
 The rate for each renewal term will be determined by us on or just before the renewal date.
 You may call us on or shortly before the maturity date and we can tell you what the interest rate will be for the next renewal term.

-On accounts with terms of longer than one month we will remind you in advance of the renewal and tell you when the rate will be known for the renewal period.
+On accounts with terms of longer than one month, we will remind you in advance of the renewal and tell you when the rate will be known for the renewal period.

 Interest Accruals – Interest begins to accrue on the business day you deposit any non-cash item (for example, a check).
 Interest will be compounded monthly.
 Interest will be credited monthly.
-Unless otherwise agreed to by the parties, the interest payment method will be capitalization.
+Unless otherwise agreed to by the parties, the interest payment method will be capitalized.
 The annual percentage yield assumes that interest remains on deposit until maturity.
 A withdrawal of interest will reduce earnings.

 Daily Balance Computation Method – We use the daily balance method to calculate the interest on your account.
 This method applies a daily periodic rate to the principal in the account each day.
 Accrued interest is credited to the balance in the account on the last business day of each month.
 Accrued interest that is credited to the balance in the account begins to earn interest no later than the next business day and compounds with each statement cycle.

 Withdrawals and Transfers – Only those of you who sign the permanent signature card may withdraw funds from this account.
-(In appropriate cases, a court appointed representative, a beneficiary of a trust account whose right of withdrawal has matured, or a newly appointed and authorized representative of a legal entity may also withdraw from this account.)
+(In appropriate cases, a court-appointed representative, a beneficiary of a trust account whose right of withdrawal has matured, or a newly appointed and authorized representative of a legal entity may also withdraw from this account.)
 The specific number of you who must agree to any withdrawal is written on page one in the section bearing the title NUMBER OF ENDORSEMENTS.
 This means, for example, that if two of you sign the signature card but only one endorsement is necessary for withdrawal then either of you may request withdrawal of the entire account at any time.
 Unless otherwise specified in writing, only one endorsement is required to withdraw funds from this account.
 These same rules apply to define the names and the number of you who can request our consent to a transfer.

-Pledges – Any pledge of this account (to which we have agreed), must first be satisfied before the rights of any joint account survivor beneficiary or trust account beneficiary become effective.
+before the rights of any joint account survivor beneficiary or trust account beneficiary become effective.
 For example, if one joint tenant pledges the account for payment of a debt and then dies, the surviving joint tenant’s rights in this account are subject first to the payment of the debt.

-We will give only provisional credit until collection is final for any items, other than cash, we accepted for deposit (including items drawn “on us”).
-Before settlement of any item becomes final, we act only as your agent, regardless of the form of endorsement or lack of endorsement on the item and even though we provide you provisional credit for the item.
-We may reverse any provisional credit for items that are lost, stolen, or returned.
-Unless prohibited by law, we also reserve the right to charge back to your account the amount of any item deposited to your account or cashed for you which was initially paid by the payor bank and which is later returned to us due to an allegedly forged, unauthorized or missing endorsement, claim of alteration, encoding error or other problem which in our judgment justifies reversal of credit.
-You authorize us to attempt to collect previously returned items without giving you notice, and in attempting to collect we may permit the payor bank to hold an item beyond the midnight deadline.
+You authorize us to attempt to collect previously returned items withoutgiving you notice, and in attempting to collect we may permit the payor bank to hold an item beyond the midnight deadline.
 Actual credit for deposits of, or payable in, foreign currency will be at the exchange rate in effect on final collection in U.S. dollars.
 If you are allowed to make additional deposits to your account after opening it, the provisions of this section also apply to items you deposit to your time deposit account.

 Unless clearly indicated otherwise on the account records, any of you, acting alone, who signs to open the account or has authority to make withdrawals may withdraw or transfer all or any part of the account balance at any time.
 Each of you (until we receive written notice to the contrary) authorizes each other person who signs or has authority to make withdrawals to endorse any item payable to you or your order for deposit to this account or any other transaction with us.

-Notice of withdrawal – We reserve the right to require not less than 7 days’ notice in writing before each withdrawal from an interest-bearing account other than a time deposit or demand deposit, or from any other savings account as defined by Regulation D. (The law requires us to reserve this right, but it is not our general policy to use it.)
+Notice of withdrawal –We reserve the right to require not less than 7 days’ notice in writing before each withdrawal from an interest-bearing account other than a time deposit or demand deposit, or from any other savings account as defined by Regulation D. (The law requires us to reserve this right, but it is not our general policy to use it.)

 Except as expressly provided in this Agreement, after the time deposit account is opened, you may not make deposits into the time deposit account.
 Withdrawals from the time deposit prior to the maturity date are subject to penalty as described in Certificate of Deposit Product Terms above.